03-lovepreetSingh/monad-blitz/subnet/README.md

 ### Running the Application

 To start the development server, run:

 ```
 npm run dev
 ```

 The application will be available at `http://localhost:3000`.

 ### Creating a Subnet

-To create a new AVAX subnet, navigate to the appropriate API route in your application.
-The backend will handle the subnet creation using the AVAX SDK.
+To create a new Monad subnet, navigate to the appropriate API route in your application.
+The backend will handle the subnet creation using the Monad SDK.

 ### Creating a Blockchain